Kotti/kotti_frontend/README.rst

   a completely different design that does not fit the usual page layout?
   So start from scratch with a blank theme if you need the maximum control

-Since the frontend and the backend are served on the same domain, there is shared authentication so you can implement toolbar or live edit features (roadmap).
+The frontend and the backend are served on the same domain by default thanks to a composite application powered by ``Paste#urlmap``.

-You can run this setup using two different process implementing a shared cookie authentication by your own playing with domains.
+Alternatively you can run this setup using two different process listening on different ports instead of the default ``/`` vs ``/cms`` url maps.

-Instead ``kotti_frontend`` use by default a different setup based on a composite application powered by ``Paste#urlmap``.
+Roadmap:

+* frontend toolbar

+* live edit features

 This is a still **in progress** and **experimental** plugin so things will change.